kaodell/PurpleAirSmoke/README.md

 plot_PAratio_stats.py

 Loads monitor ratio data from calc_inout_ratioy.py, sensor list with SES data from match_monitor_wSVI.py and data on cleaning stats output from AB_clean_stats.py
 Run with main and SI versions of data output from calc_inout_ratio.py Use local python packages.
 Makes Figures 1, 4, S1, S3, S4 and S10-S13.
-Note for figures S10-S13, the "main" version should be used even though these are SI figures.
+Note for figures S4 and S10-S13, the "main" version should be used even though these are SI figures.